-Vitex, aka chasteberry, rightly earns its designation as “the women’s herb” for several reasons.
+Vitex, aka chasteberry, is key to hormonal and reproductive health for several reasons.
 First, this native Mediterranean herb has been used across different cultures for centuries to promote female hormonal balance.
 Second, vitex is one of the best natural allies to help alleviate PMS symptoms (yes, that’s right, you can use chasteberry to tame painful period cramps, headaches, and even hormonal acne).
 Later on, it also may help combat symptoms during menopause like vaginal dryness and hot flashes.

-Given its power to improve these facets of women’s health, you might be curious as to whether vitex influences reproduction.
+Given its power to improve these facets of hormonal health, you might be curious as to whether vitex influences pregnancy.
 Does vitex increase fertility, or have a substantial impact on conception otherwise?

 Here’s a look at the scientific literature behind vitex for fertility and menstruation.
-Plus: two doctors who specialize in women’s health weigh in on the connection between vitex and fertility.
+Plus: three doctors who specialize in women’s health weigh in on the connection between vitex and fertility.